 Thanks to edge computing, companies can now create data-first architectures.
 In the edge computing mindset, the processing load is placed not in the cloud but a network of smaller edge servers placed in vast geography.
 These facilities sit physically closer to users themselves, like bank ATMs but for data processing, storage, and delivery.
 Within edge facilities sit smaller, rugged, x86-based servers networked and eager to take on local or regional users' processing loads.
 Therefore, to provide better application performance, processing takes place closer to the user.

 And edge architecture is becoming pervasive.
 Multiple telecom companies are stepping in to make edge computing a reality, and they're doing it in two ways.
 Thanks to the latest generation of mobile devices and the buildout of sophisticated network towers, 5G data is becoming a reality.
 Second, thanks to Multi-Access Edge Computing (MEC), telecom companies are building scalable servers ready to take on edge processing.
 Therefore, you might say that robust and scalable servers are coming (or already reside) in an edge data center near you.

-With Better Servers in More Locations, the Applications are Endless
+With Better Edge Servers in More Locations, Applications are Endless

 The net result of next-generation edge server technology is lower latency and better performance for users.
 Suddenly they can do more with your application in more places than ever.
 And as you can guess, this comes not a moment too soon, given today's remote environment.